smokefreefv/smokefreefv.github.io/testimony.md

 - "There's a certain area of the neighborhood where I walk and every time I walk by it reeks of cigarette smoke, I imagine it must be awful for the non-smokers who live there.
 It's bad enough just walking by as the smoke smell lingers permanently.
 - "Bothered by smoke when we have our door/window open and smokes drifts down from upper balcony."
 - "The fear of a smoker moving in nextdoor was my only hesitation about buying in Fairlington.
 Second hand smoke causes lung cancer, can seep through the walls, and ruins the use of outdoor space.
 Please, please, please prohibit smoking in Fairlington."
+- "As a condo owner, having a smoker in the building has caused significant issues for me and my renters.
+Despite being in a shared community where everyone should be able to live peacefully, the smell of smoke travels through vents and shared spaces, leading to frequent complaints from my tenants.
+This not only disrupts their quality of life but also puts me at risk of losing good renters, which directly affects my financial stability and the building’s overall reputation.
+Homeownership should come with the expectation of a safe, clean living environment—not ongoing battles over something as disruptive as secondhand smoke."